-The Scotch Plains Fire Department is staffed by a career chief and 32 volunteers and operates from two stations, Station #161 (Senger Place) and Station #162 (Raritan Road) .
+The Scotch Plains Fire Department operates from two stations, Station #161 (Senger Place) and Station #162 (Raritan Road) .
 Fire stations and apparatus are numbered according to the identification plan developed by Union County Mutual Aid and approved by the New Jersey Division of Fire Safety.

 The department also includes the ranks of Deputy Chief, Battalion Chief and Captain.
 The Deputy Chief commands the entire department in the absence of the chief.
 The Battalion Chief is responsible for the operation of the Fire Station.
 The Captain is responsible for the individual pieces of apparatus.
 All ranks have responsibilities as detailed in the National Incident Management System.